The International Trade Blog arrow Export Compliance

 Download this step-by-step guide: Filing Your Export Shipments through the Automated Export System

-This article was first published in December 2017 and has been updated to include current information, links and formatting.
+This article was originally published in December 2017 and has been updated to include current information, links and formatting.

 Are you sure you’re using the right documents for your exports?